18 Common Signs Of Social Anxiety Disorder

 Medically reviewed by Paige Henry, LMSW, J.D.

-Social anxiety disorder is a common mental health condition that involves intense anxiety or fear of social situations.
-It is not just occasional nervousness or shyness, it is an anxiety disorder that can involve emotional, behavioral, and physical symptoms and that can be very disruptive to a person’s life.
+Social anxiety disorder, or social phobia, is a common mental health condition that involves intense fear, anxiety, or avoidance of social situations.
+It is not just occasional nervousness or shyness.
+It is an anxiety disorder that can involve emotional, behavioral, and physical symptoms and that can be disruptive to a person’s life.

 Here, we’ll explore 18 common signs and symptoms of social anxiety disorder, as well as how to get help if this is something you’re experiencing.

-According to the Anxiety and Depression Association of America, social anxiety disorder (SAD) affects around 15 million adults in the U.S., yet fewer than 5% of people with SAD seek treatment in the year following initial onset.
+According to the Anxiety and Depression Association of America, social anxiety disorder (SAD) affects around 15 million adults in the United States, yet fewer than 5% of people with SAD seek treatment in the year following initial onset.

-Understanding the common signs and symptoms of social anxiety disorder may allow more people to become familiar with SAD and recognize when they might consider seeking treatment.
+Anxiety disorders can sometimes lead to secondary problems such as substance abuse or complicate an existing medical condition.
+Understanding the common signs and symptoms of social anxiety disorder may allow more people to become familiar with SAD and recognize when they might need treatment.
+Knowing about this mental disorder may be important for everyone, including friends and family members, not just those who might have it.

 Getty/AnnaStills

 Below, we’ll outline 18 common signs and symptoms of social anxiety disorder broken into three categories: emotional, physical, and behavioral.
+These signs and symptoms align with the criteria specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for anxiety disorders.
 If you have social anxiety disorder, you may not have all of these signs or symptoms, but you may recognize several of them.

 The following emotional signs and symptoms are common in individuals with social anxiety disorder.